mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 Now we have a fully functional minimal API web application in ASP.NET Core.
 Let's run it and see what happens.

 ![hello world output from running app](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/moved-cheese/3-hello-world.jpg#screenshot)
-Nnow when we launch the default path it returns `hello world` so we have a fully functioning web application.
+When we launch the default path it returns `hello world` so we have a fully functioning web application.
 Minimal APIs are a great way to quickly build a Web API project.

+## What about Startup.cs?
 The middleware flow is similar to that of the full Web API MVC projects and shares much of the same implementations.
 In previous ASP.NET Core projects you were given a `Startup.cs` class with two methods in it `ConfigureServices()` and `Configure()`.

 In `ConfigureServices()` you register services for dependency injection.
 In `Configure()`, you outline your middleware pipeline order and structure.

 What does this look like in our new project?
 Where do you put dependency injection?
-The answer is between this first and second line and register middleware between the second and third like as noted below.
+The answer is between this first and second line and register middleware between the second and third as noted below.
 ```C#
 var builder = WebApplication.CreateBuilder(args);
 // REGISTER SERVICES HERE